ModusCreateOrg/capsule/README.md

 https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html

+## Quick Start - Deploy Your Project

+Once the `capsule.json` file is generated, you are now ready to deploy your project to your AWS account.

+To do this, simply type:

+`capsule.js deploy`

+If you wish to learn more about the templates that are implemented by the deploy command, please refer to the templates read me file.

 ### Authorizing your certificate

 In order to authorize your certificate you will need to log into the AWS console.

-Depending on whether you are using DNS or Email authroitzation you will need to follow the relevant steps below.
+Depending on whether you are using DNS or Email authorization you will need to follow the relevant steps below.

 ### CloudFront waiting time